Recirculating Aquaculture Systems Course

 This four-day course on water recirculating aquaculture systems started in 1995 at Cornell University in cooperation with Freshwater Institute staff.

-The course was initially held at Cornell University, but since 1999 it has been held at the Freshwater Institute as a combined Cornell University/Freshwater Institute course.
-Course participation has expanded from university extension associates to currently include representatives from commercial fish farms, government fish hatcheries, tribal fish hatcheries, government regulators, universities, research organizations, legislative offices and fish and wildlife organizations.
+The course was initially held at Cornell University, but in 1999 it was moved to the Freshwater Institute as a combined Cornell University/Freshwater Institute course.
+The combined course continued through 2006, after which the course was taught independently by both institutions until Cornell University stopped offering a classroom course.
+Course participation has expanded from university extension associates to currently include representatives from commercial fish farms, government fish hatcheries, tribal fish hatcheries, universities, research organizations, and fish and wildlife organizations.
 Current course content covers the fundamentals of water recirculating systems for fish culture including unit processes, fish health and biosecurity, system operations and maintenance and water quality monitoring.
-New for 2024 are modules covering emergency response, AI technology, finishing and harvesting and troubleshooting.
+In 2024 we added modules covering emergency response, AI technology, finishing and harvesting and troubleshooting.

 Course topics include the following: